Living in Rockville, MD

 The city of Rockville proudly hosts many seasonal events, including an Independence Day celebration and a Lunar New Year celebration.
 These special touches make Rockville particularly attractive to potential home buyers.

 Housing in Rockville

 The Rockville housing market is very diverse.
-Searching for a historic home?
-Then check out West Montgomery Avenue and West Jefferson Street, where you can still find homes from the late 1800s and early 1900s.
-Prefer something newer?
-No problem.
-Rockville is also home to brand new subdivisions, such as the Preserve at Rock Creek.
+If you are searching for a historic home, then check out West Montgomery Avenue and West Jefferson Street, where you can still find homes from the late 1800s and early 1900s.
+For something newer, Rockville is home to brand new subdivisions, such as the Preserve at Rock Creek.
 There are also many condos and townhomes for sale throughout Rockville.